Uniform hypothesis testing for ergodic time series distributions: Introduction

 Given a sample $X_1,\dots,X_n$ (where $X_i$ are from a finite alphabet $A$) which is known to be generated by a stationary ergodic process, we wish to decide whether it was generated by a distribution belonging to a family $H_0$, versus it was generated by a distribution belonging to a family $H_1$.
 Unlike most of the works on the subject, we do not assume that $X_i$ are i.i.d., but only make a much weaker assumption that the distribution generating the sample is stationary ergodic.

-A test is a function that takes a sample and gives a binary (possibly incorrect) answer: the sample was generated by a distribution from $H_0$ or from $H_1$.
+A test is a function that takes a sample and gives a binary (possibly incorrect) answer: either the sample was generated by a distribution from $H_0$ or by a distribution from $H_1$.
 An answer $i\in\{0,1\}$ is correct if the sample is generated by a distribution that belongs to $H_i$.
 Here we are concerned with characterizing those pairs of $H_0$ and $H_1$ for which consistent tests exist.

 {\bf Consistency.} In this work we consider the following notion of consistency.
 For two hypothesis $H_0$ and $H_1$, a test is called {\em uniformly consistent}, if for any $\epsilon>0$ there is a sample size $n$ such that the {\em probability of error on a sample of size larger than $n$ is not greater than $\epsilon$ if any distribution from $H_0\cup H_1$ is chosen to generate the sample}.
 Thus, a uniformly consistent test provides performance guarantees for finite sample sizes.